 - The specs groups implicitly define a rendering matrix, which is the cartesian product of all groups except distroinfo.
-The distroinfo group is an exception, as its members distros list are used in the cartesian product. - matrix (optional) currently, this attribute can only contain two members. - The exclude attribute contains a list of combinations excluded from the matrix.
-The distroinfo members must be referred to via distro list. - The combination_extras member contains a list of combinations and extras, mapping of key-value pairs, which are only added to this combination and can be used in your templates.
+The distroinfo group is an exception, as its members distros list are used in the cartesian product. - matrix (optional) currently, this attribute can only contain three members. - The exclude attribute contains a list of combinations excluded from the matrix.
+The distroinfo members must be referred to via distro list. - The include attribute contains a list of combinations included from the matrix.
+The distroinfo members must be referred to via distrolist.